Eetion: Mythology

-His wife is never named, but Andromache relates that she was captured in the same raid in which Eëtion was killed, and died of sickness in Troy following her release.
+His wife is never named, but Andromache relates that she was captured in the same raid in which Eëtion was killed, though she later met her demise at the hands of Artemis.
 However, a certain Astynome, also called Chryseis, was said to be the wife of Eetion at that time.
 She was carried off by Achilles and later became the war prize of Agamemnon.